Vant (band): Background

 The band came together in London, while Mattie was working at Dalston venue, Birthdays.
 Originally from Seaham, Mattie has played in various bands, formulating the style for Vant while living in Brighton.

 A lot of Vant's lyrical themes deal with political issues, with Mattie citing inspiration from global issues; "My concerns are worldwide things.
 It's not strictly centred around the UK - it's wars, global conflict, global warming".
 With this philosophy, Vant prefer to refer to their origin as 'Planet Earth' - rather than associate with a particular nationality.
 Of this issue, Mattie says "I don't believe in borders, I was born on Planet Earth".
 This is evidenced in the lyrics to "Birth Certificate".

 Vant toured throughout 2015 and have made appearances with Royal Blood, toured on DIY Magazine's NEU tour with The Big Moon and InHeaven and appeared at several festivals through the summer, including Reading and Leeds Festivals, Secret Garden Party and Dot To Dot Festival.
 They started 2016 with an appearance on BBC Radio 1's Future Festival and toured the UK and Europe through the beginning of the year.
 They continue into festivals through the summer, including Glastonbury Festival, 2000 Trees, Japan's Fuji Rock Festival, Reading and Leeds Festivals, plus one off dates with Biffy Clyro and Catfish and the Bottlemen.

 The songs "The Answer", "Parking Lot", "Fly by Alien", "Karma Seeker" and "Peace & Love" have all received premieres on BBC Radio 1 as Annie Mac's 'Hottest Record in the World'.
 The song "Parking Lot" was featured in the trailer for the video game Pro Evolution Soccer 2017.
 The track also appears on the game's soundtrack.

 The band released their debut album Dumb Blood on 17 February 2017.
 It peaked at number 46 on the UK Albums Chart.

 On 2 October 2017, the band announced via a Facebook post they were taking an "indefinite hiatus".
-With the announcement the band also declared their upcoming tour, "The Last Days of Punk" to be their final and announced a final mini-album called "Talk like Thunder."
+With the announcement the band also declared their upcoming tour, "The Last Days of Punk" to be their final and announced a final mini-album called Talk like Thunder.

 On 18 November 2018, exactly a year after the band's last show, a video was posted on the band's social media pages of lead singer Mattie as well as their profile pictures being turned into a black screen and the stylization of the band's name being changed to lower case.
-On 3 December those signed up to the band's mailing list were sent a link to a new song entitled "Propaganda Machine."
+On 3 December those signed up to the band's mailing list were sent a link to a new song entitled "Propaganda Machine".
 The song showed the band turning away from punk rock sound of their previous music and turn towards a hip-hop/pop inspired sound.
-On 12 April the band released an EP called "Exoskeleton" which featured "Propaganda Machine" and the previously released single "Thank Lucifer."
+On 12 April the band released the EP Exoskeleton, which featured "Propaganda Machine" and the previously released single "Thank Lucifer".